abhinavsagar/mssa/README.md

 ## Abstract

 In this paper, we present a novel neural network using multi scale feature fusion at various scales for accurate and efficient semantic image segmentation.
-We have used dilated convolutional layers in downsampling part, transposed convolutional layers in the upsampling part and used concat layers to merge them.
-We used skip connections in between alternate blocks which are comprised of convolutional and max pooling layers.
+We used ResNet based feature extractor, dilated convolutional layers in downsampling part, atrous convolutional layers in the upsampling part and used concat operation to merge them.
+A new attention module is proposed to encode more contextual information and enhance the receptive field of the network.
 We present an in depth theoretical analysis of our network with training and optimization details.
-We evaluated our network on the Camvid dataset using mean accuracy per class and Intersection Over Union (IOU) as the evaluation metrics on the test set.
-Our model outperforms previous state of the art networks on semantic segmentation achieving mean IOU value of 74.12 while running at >100 FPS.
+Our network was trained and tested on the Camvid dataset and Cityscapes dataset using mean accuracy per class and Intersection Over Union (IOU) as the evaluation metrics.
+Our model outperforms previous state of the art methods on semantic segmentation achieving mean IOU value of 74.12 while running at >100 FPS.

 ## Data

-The dataset can be downloaded from [here](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/).
+1. `Camvid dataset`: The Cambridge-driving Labeled Video Database (CamVid) is a collection of videos with object class semantic labels, complete with metadata.
+The database provides ground truth labels that associate each pixel with one of 32 classes.
+The images are of size 360×480.
+The original images are taken as ground truth.
+For any algorithm, the metrics are always evaluated in comparison to the ground truth data.
+The ground truth information is provided in the dataset for the training and test set.

+2. `Cityscapes dataset`: This dataset contains urban street scenes images from 50 different cities.
+The images are divided into 5,000 finely annotated images and 19,998 coarsely annotated images.
+The total number of classes in the dataset is 30, but we have only used 19 classes for both training and evaluation.
+The images in training, validation and test set are 2,975, 500, 1,525 respectively.

 Set up the folders in the following manner: